apache/arrow/docs/source/java/vector.rst

 ValueVector
 ===========

-:class:`ValueVector` (which called Array in C++ implementation) is an abstraction that is used to store a sequence of values having the same type in an individual column.
+:class:`ValueVector` (which called Array in C++ implementation and the :doc:`the specification <../format/Columnar.rst>`) is an abstraction that is used to store a sequence of values having the same type in an individual column.
 Internally, those values are represented by one or several buffers, the number and meaning of which depend on the vector’s data type.

-There are concrete subclasses of :class:`ValueVector` for each data type, that help you access individual values of the array.
+There are concrete subclasses of :class:`ValueVector` for each primitive data type and nested type described in the specification.
+There are a few differences in naming with the type names described in the specification:
+Table with non-intuitive names (BigInt = 64 bit integer, etc).

-It is important that vector is allocated before attempting to read or write, :class:`ValueVector` "should" strive to guarantee this order of operation: allocate > mutate > setvaluecount > access > clear (or allocate to start the process over)
+It is important that vector is allocated before attempting to read or write, :class:`ValueVector` "should" strive to guarantee this order of operation: allocate > mutate > set valuecount > access > clear (or allocate to start the process over)

 Building ValueVector
 ====================